 The discovery of the environmental genome for industrial products was published by the Royal Society of Chemistry in the Journal of Green Chemistry.
 The full paper includes the origin of the repeatable structure of the environmental genomic segments and the implications for mapping the full genome.

-The Environmental Genome is a powerful collaboration resource to address some of the most pressing problems – and opportunities – of our day.
-Among them a whole new concept to reduce global warming, the relationship between pollutants and chronic disease, national and corporate cybersecurity needs, the health of our oceans and rivers, real time data for product designers, better informed product purchasing, the benefits of energy and water conservation, and improved production processes.
+The Environmental Genome database is a powerful collaboration resource to address some of the most pressing problems – and opportunities – of our day.
+Among them, a new way to measure environmental impacts throughout the supply chain and reduce global warming.

-This open-source database maps the carbon and other environmental footprints of the industrial chemicals used in the trillions of materials and products used globally.
-It enables the detailed estimate of greenhouse gas emissions and provides the means for credible public disclosures of the direct and indirect emissions of manufactured products that investors, corporate procurement professionals, customers, and regulators worldwide are moving toward.
+This transparent database maps the carbon and other environmental footprints of the industrial chemicals used in the trillions of materials and products used globally.
+It enables the detailed estimate of greenhouse gas emissions and provides the means for credible public disclosures of the direct and indirect emissions of manufactured products that regulators, investors, corporate procurement professionals, and customers are moving toward.

-We believe the Environmental Genome opens similar opportunities for investment returns, knowledge sharing, and for analytics and applications development.
+We believe the Environmental Genome opens similar opportunities to research the relationship between pollutants and chronic disease, as well as for investment returns, knowledge sharing, analytics, and applications development.
 It embodies our deepest aspirations for making real progress.

 The nonprofit Environmental Genome Initiative was founded in 2017 after Dr. Michael Overcash, Ph.D., and a number of his scientific colleagues discovered a repeating pyramidal shape as they mapped detailed chemical manufacturing processes.